VCWVL/mast5112-poe-Haylee-Govender/README.md

 Changelog Poe :

-10 Nov 2025 - Edited due to feedback to include references.
+10 Nov 2025 - Part 2 Pushed to guthub new link.

-10 Nov 2025 -
+10 Nov 2025 - Added average prices to homepage.

-10 Nov 2035 -
+10 Nov 2025 - Array added - Changed the add and remove to include the array.

 11 Nov 2025 - Added comments throughout code.

-11 Nov 2025 - Edited styles for welcome screen.
+11 Nov 2025 - updated Welcome screen layout - Edited styles for welcome screen.

-11 Nov 2025 - Added all references to sites which was used.
+11 Nov 2025 - Added all references to sites which was used due to feeback from part 2 to include it.

 Developed by: Haylee Govender